Visiting students - History of Art

 For more information see our postgraduate English language requirements.

 You can study in our department for the following periods:

 - Full academic year

 Examination and assessment

-Assessment is either by examination during the Common Examination Periods in January (alternate assessments may be available, please contact the Department), and the Summer Term or by assignment submitted via the VLE.
+Assessment is either by examination during the Common Examination Periods in January and June (alternate assessments may be available — please contact us), or by assignment submitted via the VLE.